Chuojiao: History

-Chuōjiǎo originated in the Northern Song dynasty (960–1127) and became popular during the Ming and Qing dynasties (1368–1911).
-The source from Wu Binlou, a famous Chuojiao expert and founder of Beijing style, believed Chuōjiǎo comes from the Wen Family Boxing style of the Song dynasty (960–1279).
+Chuojiao originated in the Northern Song dynasty (960–1127) and became popular during the Ming and Qing dynasties (1368–1911).
+The source from Wu Binlou, a famous Chuojiao expert and founder of Beijing style, believed Chuojiao comes from the Wen Family Boxing style of the Song dynasty (960–1279).

-Chuōjiǎo is attributed to Deng Liang, who is said to have created the style on the basis of the 18 basic feet plays.
+Chuojiao is attributed to Deng Liang, who is said to have created the style on the basis of the 18 basic feet plays.
 He developed the basics according to calculations of the Chinese abacus to form a chain of feet plays incorporating 108 tricks.
 According to legend, he later taught the monk Zhou Tong the style, who later passed it on to his pupil General Yue Fei.

-Some of the outlaws who appear in the famous novel The Water Margin, such as Wu Song, were experts in this style; this is why Chuojiaoquan was alternately known as the "Water Margin Outlaw style".
-It is also known as Yuānyāng Tuǐ (鴛鴦腿) or "Mandarin Duck Leg."
+Some of the outlaws who appear in the famous novel The Water Margin, such as Wu Song, were experts in this style; this is why Chuojiao was alternately known as the "Water Margin Outlaw style".
+It is also known as Yuanyang Tui (鴛鴦腿) or "Mandarin Duck Leg."
 In The Water Margins 28th chapter, "Drunken Wu Song beats Jiang Menshen innkeeper", it mentions that Wu Song uses the following moves: "step of nephrite ring, leg of mandarin duck".

-Feng Keshan (冯克善), a general in the failed Taiping Rebellion of the early 19th century, was a Chuōjiǎo Fānziquán master.
-After the failure of the rebellion, Feng went into seclusion with two other experts Tang Youyi in Hebei Province in Raoyang, where he taught Fānziquán, which emphasizes the hands, to the Wang family and Chuōjiǎo, which emphasizes the feet, to the Duan family.
+Feng Keshan (冯克善), a general in the failed Taiping Rebellion of the early 19th century, was a Chuojiao Fanzi master.
+After the failure of the rebellion, Feng went into seclusion with two other experts Tang Youyi in Hebei Province in Raoyang, where he taught Fanzi, which emphasizes the hands, to the Wang family and Chuojiao, which emphasizes the feet, to the Duan family.
 During practice, the families would exchange techniques.